Summerville’s Guide to Local Events, Businesses & Community

-• Practical advice to help you take action with confidence
+• Practical advice designed to help you plan with confidence

 If you’ve spent any time in downtown Summerville during a big event, whether it’s the Flowertown Festival, a Third Thursday, or a busy Saturday morning at the Farmers Market, you know the feeling.
 The streets are packed, the energy is high, and thousands of potential customers are walking right past your storefront or booth.